 “Uh, it’s Plumpkin, there, hawk-bait!
 And I don’t know if I’m up to that kind of journey tonight.”
 The rat’s gravelly voice resonated in the night wind.

 Seeing another opportunity to end the absurd conversation and plans that had so quickly spun out of control, Patch spoke up once more.
 “Plumpkin’s right.
 That is a long trip, and I’m not sure we can make it back by sunrise.”

-Again ignoring the mole, Scruffy took a step toward the much larger rat, saying, “Oh, I see how it is.
+Ignoring the mole once more, Scruffy took a step toward the much larger rat, saying, “Oh, I see how it is.
 You’re scared, aren’t ya?”

 The silence that followed lasted only a second or two, but it felt like an eternity to each of the four critters.
 Eventually, Scruffy spoke again.
 “Well, hmmmph!
 And I thought you’d seen the Solkreat before.
 I thought a big old rat like you wouldn’t be scared a’ nuttin’.”

 Plumpkin had a reputation to live up to and everyone knew it.
 The mouse had the woodrat right where he wanted him.

 “Alright, I’ll take you, but on one condition!” announced Plumpkin.
 “I’m in charge and you follow my rules.”

 The experienced woodrat was not a creature to be messed with, which is exactly why Scruffy wanted him by their side on the trek through the shadowy Woode.
 “Deal!
 We’ll follow you,” said the mouse, “Just lead the way!”

 As Plumpkin eyed the much smaller rodent, Patch tried one last time to change Thutter’s mind.
 “C’mon, let’s just head to the Eddy,” he said, mostly in the little shrew’s direction.